hacks-guide/Guide_Wii/docs/es_419/wii-factory-reset.md

 ::: warning

 If you are trying to [update your Wii to 4.3U](update) with homebrew or update outdated homebrew/IOS, you most likely do not need to follow this guide.
 Instead, you can use a tool like the SysCheck Updater Wizard built into [ModMii](modmii#syscheck-updater-wizard).
-If you are confused about this process, consider joining the Nintendo Homebrew discord server for support.
+If you are confused about this process, consider joining the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh) and going to the `#wii-vwii-assistance` channel.

 :::

 ## Requisitos

-- An SD card with at least 512MB of free space
+- An SD card with a minimum 512MB of free space (1GB or more recommended), [formatted to FAT32/MS-DOS](https://wiki.hacks.guide/wiki/Formatting_an_SD_card)
 - A [NAND backup](nand-backup) from the specific system you are trying to flash
 - A Windows computer with an Internet connection
 - [Ohneschwanzenegger](https://raw.githubusercontent.com/modmii/modmii.github.io/master/temp/ohneschwanzenegger.zip)